OpenCTI-Platform/opencti/docs/docs/deployment/installation.md

 The default for OpenCTI data is to be persistent.

-In the `docker-compose.yml`, you will find at the end the list of necessary persistent volumes for the dependencies:
+In `docker-compose.yml`, you will find the list of necessary persistent volumes for the dependencies at the end:

 ```yaml
 volumes: